Short Makalu Base Camp Trek

 Today, you will explore the heart of Nepalese culture, the Kathmandu valley.
 Today’s highlight includes:

-• Swayambhunath (Monkey Temple) - Swayambhunath is one of the oldest and most sacred Buddhist sites in Nepal.
+• Swayambhunath (Monkey Temple): Swayambhunath is one of the oldest and most sacred Buddhist sites in Nepal.
 It sits on a hilltop and offers a panoramic view of Kathmandu valley.
 The temple complex is full of prayer wheels, stupas, and monkeys, and you can feel the peaceful atmosphere while walking around the site.

-• Boudhanath Stupa - One of the largest stupas in the world, it is an important center for Tibetan Buddhism.
+• Boudhanath Stupa: One of the largest stupas in the world, it is an important center for Tibetan Buddhism.
 The massive white stupa with a golden spire is surrounded by prayer wheels, monasteries, and fluttering prayer flags, creating a calm and spiritual environment.

-• Pashupatinath Temple - Pashupatinath Temple is one of the holiest Hindu temples in Nepal, located on the banks of the Bagmati River.
+• Pashupatinath Temple: Pashupatinath Temple is one of the holiest Hindu temples in Nepal, located on the banks of the Bagmati River.
 Here you can see daily rituals, offerings, and cremation ceremonies, offering insight into Nepal’s rich religious traditions.

-• Patan Durbar Square - Patan Durbar Square is the UNESCO World Heritage Site in the historic city of Patan.
+• Patan Durbar Square: Patan Durbar Square is the UNESCO World Heritage Site in the historic city of Patan.
 The durbar square is full of ancient palaces, temples, and beautiful wood carvings, reflecting the artistry and culture of Newar people.

 On this day, you will take a flight from Kathmandu to Tumlingtar, the gateway to eastern Nepal.
 After reaching, you will then drive to Seduwa, the starting point of your trek.
 You will spend the night at a comfortable lodge, and rest well before the beginning of the actual trek.

 You will begin your trek along the Solu River, with the gentle sound of water accompanying your steps.
-The rail passes small Rai villages, wooden houses, and terraced fields.
+The trail passes small Rai villages, wooden houses, and terraced fields.
 As you approach Tashigaun, the village feels like a hidden gem tucked between rolling green hills, with friendly locals and cozy lodges welcoming you for the night.

 Today, you will trek through lush forests and along with streams, gradually gaining altitude.
 After a three hour hike from Tashigaun, you will stop at Dhara for Lunch.
 After a few minutes rest, you will begin trekking again.
 You will enjoy distant views of snow capped peaks and the calm surroundings.
 Overnight stay in Khongma Danda.